jdhern17/LinuxQuizzer/SECURITY.md

 For the development server, perimeter is being defined as protections to the server itself.

 - **AWS Security Groups**: AWS Security Groups have been applied that restrict incoming traffic to the necessary ports (ex.
-4000 for the backend API, 3000 for the frontendj).
+4000 for the backend API, 3000 for the frontend).
 Traffic during development has also been restricted to the public IPs of the development team's LANs.

 ### Cloud-Hosted Application Perimeter